 Spot treatments are effective.
 Mites reproduce at different rates during the season.
 An observant beekeeper treats when signs show a mite increase.
 Mite fecal staining is a sign.
 Visible mites on bees or symptoms like deformed or milky wing virus call for an immediate spot treatment.
 In my climate, several windows of opportunity exist.
 Treating, then, decimates the mite population.
 I’m sure windows exist in most climates.

 To determine the blasters effectiveness, I monitored the mite load.
 Nucs were used under various conditions and timings.
-In the process, I watched lots of mites.
+In the process, I watched mites.
 Here’s what I saw:

 Sugar dust doesn’t affect open larva.
 Normally, the blast isn’t directed into the cells.
 I’ve dusted frames by blasting directly into open brood cells.
 The brood survived.